by Gary Hunter

 Arkansas: Police responded to the scene of a single-car accident on January 21, 2017 and found Dallas County sheriff’s investigator Chance Dodson, 42, and Dallas County jail prisoner Jason Poole, 38, inside Dodson’s personal vehicle.
 Both were intoxicated.
 At the time of the incident, Dodson had “checked out” Poole from the jail for a work-release assignment.
 Police believe Dodson was too drunk to drive and asked Poole to drive for him; the vehicle veered into a ditch and crashed into a fence.
 Dodson was charged with disorderly conduct and resigned from the sheriff’s department, while Poole was charged with DUI.

 Australia: A prisoner at the Port Phillip Prison in Victoria died after a balloon filled with drugs burst in his stomach.
-Cain Hutchinson, 21, conspired with his girlfriend to smuggle in methylamphetamine, which she transferred to him ...
+Cain Hutchinson, 21, conspired with his girlfriend to smuggle in methylamphetamine, which she transferred to him after ...